 - A. Each new member will be assigned a sponsor by vote of the Board of Directors.
 Sponsor responsibilities include the following: - 1.
 Provide a copy of the most recent roster, e-mail addresses, and bylaws. - 2.
 Assist the new member in acquiring an accurate impression by educating them on appropriate uniforms and equipment for events of the association.
 The sponsor shall assist the new member in adhering to all standards of authenticity and regulations governing individual uniforms and equipment issued by the association. - 3.
 Introduce them to other members. - 4.
 Makes sure that the Safety Officer has reviewed weapons policies with the new member before they handle firearms, regardless of past training. - 5.
 Assist the new member in acquiring their basic uniform set.
 New members have up to one year to complete their initial uniform - 6.
-Advise the new member they have up to two years to acquire a rifle (M1903 or M1) given the cost of such a purchase. - 7.
+Advise the new member they have up to two years to acquire a rifle (M1903 or M1) or a suitable substitute as approved by the Board, given the cost of such a purchase.
+This requirement does not apply if the historic portrayal of the member does not require a historic firearm. - 7.
 While each new member is assigned a sponsor, it is every association members' duty to make sure that the new member feels welcomed, does not have any questions, and develops an accurate impression